dlhamilton/AI-DermDiagnosis/README.md

   - **Business Requirement 7**: The model's performance will be evaluated using balanced performance metrics such as F1 Score and AUC-ROC, aiming for scores above 0.85 and 0.9, respectively.

+  - **Business Requirement 8**: The client is interested to have a study to visually differentiate between lesions.

 This solution aims to augment the decision-making process for dermatologists and bring about a transformative change in the early detection and treatment of skin cancer.

 ## Hypothesis and how to validate?